-I. BACKGROUND7 II.
-PURPOSE III .
-STATUS IV.
-QUESTIONS AND ANSWERS (UPDATED)9 1.
-Information from issuers to host competent authorities 10 2.
-Notice 10 3.
-Publication of a prospectus in the host Member States11 4.
+1 В ackground 7 2 P urpose 9 3 Si tatus 9 4 Q uestions and answers 10 1.
+Information from issuers to host competent authorities 11 2.
+Notice 11 3.
+Publication of a prospectus in the host Member States 12 4.
 Prospectuses published on the Competent Authority's website-disclaimer 12 5.
-Share option schemes 12 6.
-Free offers 12 7• Incorporation by reference: language requirements 13 8.
-Incorporation by reference of information contained in a former base prospectus that is no longer valid 9.
-Order of the information in the prospectus15 10.
+Share option schemes 13 6.
+Free offers 13 7.
+Incorporation by reference: language requirements 14 8.
+Incorporation by reference of information contained in a former base prospectus that is no longer valid 15 9.
+Order of the information in the prospectus 16 10.
 Prospectus composed of separate documents: duplication of information 16 11.
-Risk factors section 16 12.
-Notification which third country issuers are required to make under Article 30.1 Directive (DELETED) 13.
-Nearly equivalence of Euro 1.000 (Article 2.1m)(ii) Directive)16 14.
-Item 20.1 of Annex I of the Regulation17 15.
-Interaction between item 20.1 of Annex I Regulation and IAS 8 16.
+Risk factors section 17 12.
+Notification which third country issuers are required to make under Article 30.1 Directive (DELETED) 17 13.
+Nearly equivalence of Euro 1.000 (Article 2.1m)(ii) Directive) 17 14.
+Item 20.1 of Annex I of the Regulation 17 15.
+Interaction between item 20.1 of Annex I Regulation and IAS 8 18 16.
 Item 20.1 Annex I of the Regulation: historical financial information of issuers that have been operating in its current sphere of economic activity for less than one year 19 17.
-Item 20.1 of Annex I Prospectus Regulation: interpretation of "such shorter period that the issuer has been in operation"
+Item 20.1 of Annex I Prospectus Regulation: interpretation of "such shorter period that the issuer has been in operation" 21

-18. Application of the different schedules of the Regulation 19.
-Supplement to prospectuses: interim financial information 20.
-Supplement to prospectuses: profit forecast 21.
-Supplement to prospectuses: right of withdrawal (DELETED) 22.
-Supplement: Period for filing a supplement after a significant new factor has occurred 23 23.
-Non relevant information in relation to a published prospectus that does not trigger the obligation to publish a supplement23 24.
-Interim financial information included in the prospectus 25.
-Profit forecasts or estimates 26.
-Way of calculation of limit of EUR 5,000,000 set in Article 1.2 h) Directive (Qa DELETED) 27.
-Convertible or exchangeable securities26 28.
-Convertible bond falling in the definition of equity security 29.
-Exemption provided for in Article 4.2 g) 30.
-Exemptions provided for in Articles 4.1 c) and 4.2 d) Directive in case of mergers (Qa DELETED)28 31.
-Exemption for admission to trading provided for in Article 4.2 a) Directive28 32.
-Exemptions from the obligation to publish a prospectus in Article 4 Directive as standalone exemptions 33.
-Quality of translations of passported prospectuses29 34.
-Updating of the prospectus 35.
-Precautionary measures (Article 23 Directive) 36.
-Offering programmes 37.
-Validity of prospectuses under Article 9.3 Directive 38.
-Scope of Article 1.2 j) Directive 39.
-Depository Receipts over shares: determination of the home Member State (Qa DELETED) 40.
-Total consideration in warrants33 41.
-Inclusion of a summary in the prospectus on a voluntary basis (DELETED)
+18. Application of the different schedules of the Regulation 22 19.
+Supplement to prospectuses: interim financial information 23 20.
+Supplement to prospectuses: profit forecast 23 21.
+Supplement to prospectuses: right of withdrawal (DELETED) 23 22.
+Supplement: Period for filing a supplement after a significant new factor has occurred 24 23.
+Non relevant information in relation to a published prospectus that does not trigger the obligation to publish a supplement 24 24.
+Interim financial information included in the prospectus 25 25.
+Profit forecasts or estimates 25 26.
+How should the €5 million limit set in Article 1(2)(h) of the Prospectus Directive and the €75 million limit set in Article 1(2)(j) of the Prospectus Directive be calculated?
+26 27.
+Convertible or exchangeable securities (DELETED) 27 28.
+Convertible bond falling in the definition of equity security 28 29.
+Conversion or exchange of non-transferable securities and exemption from publishing a prospectus 28 30.
+Exemptions provided for in Articles 4.1 c) and 4.2 d) Directive in case of mergers (Qa DELETED) 31.
+Exemption for admission to trading provided for in point (a) of the first subparagraph of Article 1(5) of Prospectus Regulation (EU) 2017/1129 29 32.
+Exemptions from the obligation to publish a prospectus in Article 1(5) Prospectus Regulation (EU) 2017/1129 as stand-alone exemptions 31 33.
+Quality of translations of passported prospectuses 31 34.
+Updating of the prospectus 32 35.
+Precautionary measures (Article 23 Directive) 33 36.
+Offering programmes 33 37.
+Validity of prospectuses under Article 9.3 Directive 34 38.
+Scope of Article 1.2 j) Directive 34 39.
+Depository Receipts over shares: determination of the home Member State (Qa DELETED) 34 40.
+Total consideration in warrants 35 41.
+Inclusion of a summary in the prospectus on a voluntary basis (DELETED) 35